Summary: 4 Important Questions to Ask Your Real Estate Agent

 1. What are closing costs when buying or selling real estate?

-Closing costs are the expenses over and above the price of the property, which buyers and sellers normally incur to complete a real estate transaction (your real estate agent should be walking you through the full list of potential costs early on in the process).
+Closing costs include expenses beyond the property price, with your agent explaining potential costs early.
 These expenses are paid on the week of possession in order to exchange keys from seller to buyer.

 Buying costs are commonly around 2% of the total purchase price.
 Expenses incurred may include:

-- Land Transfer Tax – is calculated based on the value of the property.
-Manitoba Land Transfer Tax has a table available online for you, to review what the transfer tax total is based on the purchase price of the property.
+• Land Transfer Tax is calculated based on the value of the property.
+Review Manitoba Land Transfer Tax online for purchase price-based totals.
 (Click here to calculate the applicable land transfer tax payable using the Modern Money Mortgage Calculator).

 Selling costs are just above 4-5% of the total sale price.
 These expenses are:

-- Transaction Costs – Legal fees and taxes for your lawyer’s services.
+• Transaction Costs are legal fees and taxes for your lawyer’s services.

 Other costs can be incurred on closing.
 This all depends on the specifics within the written offer.
 However, the breakdown listed above are generally the expenses that you’ll come across whenever buying or selling real estate in Manitoba.